 Isn’t it delicious?.
-The “flying skirt” image captured in 1954 by photographer Sam Show.
+The “flying skirt” image captured in 1954 by photographer Sam Shaw.
 It was taken during a movie shoot for the film “The Seven Year Itch”.
-Marilyn was crossing over a New York subway grating when the updraft from the subway passing below caused her skirt to blow suggestively above her knees.
+Marilyn was crossing over a New York subway grating when the updraft from the subway passing below caused her skirt to blow upward.
 That’s when Marilyn exclaimed, “Isn’t it delicious?”.
 That iconic image captivated the world.

-Everything About It Is Appealing.
-Marilyn is looking fabulous in her Travilla costume from the musical film “There’s No Business Like Show Business”.
-Incidentally “Everything About It Is Appealing” are lyrics from the film’s theme song.
+- Everything About It Is Appealing.
+Marilyn is looking fabulous in her Travilla costume from the film musical “There’s No Business Like Show Business”.
+Incidentally “Everything About It Is Appealing” are also lyrics in the film’s theme song.

 - Sultry Yet Regal.
 Marilyn was born Norma Jeane Mortensen on June 1, 1926.
 To celebrate her 65th anniversary, on June 1, 1995, the United States Postal Service issued a commemorative 32-cent stamp of Marilyn Monroe looking seductively majestic.

 We hope you enjoyed this post on Marilyn Monroe Memorabilia.
-Here is some other store content you might enjoy:
+Tell your friends about this Marilyn Monroe Memorabilia article:

 - Read our article about Collectibles Empowerment